 Best Wedding Tips for Brides, #18.
 Fake flowers!

 “I would have skipped fresh flowers on everything except maybe our table centerpieces.
 Having huge bouquets were really a hassle in my summer wedding.
 I felt like we were constantly trying to keep the flowers from wilting by putting them back in vases and bringing them out for photos.
 It was a lot of work trying to keep them looking fresh.
 Now that I know sola bouquets exist I would have been all over that, for me and my bridesmaids.
 Everyone could have kept their bouquets afterward, too!
 Bummer.” -Susan H.

-Wedding Planning Tips for Brides, #19.
+Best Wedding Tips for Brides, #19.
 Tipping.

 “Don’t forget to allocate funds in your budget for tipping wedding vendors and miscellaneous service providers.
 Our vendors were so great we tipped them a bit more but I budgeted ahead of time for that.
 I can imagine if you don’t know who to tip it will come as a surprise when the wedding approaches quickly.” -Sarah P.

 Best Wedding Tips for Brides, #20.
 Have a backup plan in case of rain.

 “Our beach wedding rained and rained.
 I should have had a backup plan for the ceremony site but instead, we had to crowd inside a tiny gazebo and do the ceremony from there.
 Oh well, you live and learn!
 Luckily our reception was indoors and I had a hairdryer in my emergency kit.
 I also recommend plenty of umbrellas for guests, wish I had thoughts of those.” -Stacy B.

 Wedding Planning Tips for Brides, #21.
 Have a photo booth!

 Wedding Planning Tips for Brides, #22.
 Spend more time on wedding invitations.